Creating a Social Media Campaign for Small Business

 Now you need to follow-up with them!
 Continue engaging through social media.
 Continue posting regularly.
 Continue maintaining two-way dialogue and showing your customers that you care about what they have to offer and what they have to say.

-This speaks to your customer service, customer branding, and overall tone and message of your business.
+This speaks to your customer service, customer branding, and the overall tone and message of your business.
 What’s the point of creating buzz if you can’t follow through with it?

 You want to remind your customers why you care about them and why you care about your services…over and over again.